After you've written your Hangout app, it's time to actually run it inside of a Hangout. This document walks you through

 Running your app privately

-Before your app is marked as public in the Google Developers Console, any member of your project team may run it privately in any Hangout.
-Your team members are managed in the Google Developers Console, under project Permissions.
-To access, go to Google Developers Console Permissions, then choose your Hangouts project.
+Before your app is marked as public in the Google API Console, any member of your project team may run it privately in any Hangout.
+Your team members are managed in the Google API Console, under project Permissions.
+To access, go to Google API Console Permissions, then choose your Hangouts project.

 To run the app privately: